redux-saga/redux-saga/docs/introduction/BeginnerTutorial.md

 call(delay, 1000)        // => { CALL: {fn: delay, args: [1000]}}
 ```

-What happens is that the middleware examines the type of each yielded Effect then decide how
+What happens is that the middleware examines the type of each yielded Effect then decides how
 to fulfill that Effect.
 If the Effect type is a `PUT` then it'll dispatch an action to the Store.
 If the Effect is a `CALL` then it'll call the given function.